buelowp/sunset/README.md

-# Calculate Sunrise and Sunset based on time and latitude and longitude</h1>
+# Calculate Sunrise and Sunset based on time and latitude and longitude
 This is a modification of the sunrise.c posted by Mike Chirico back in 2004.
 See the link below to find it.
 I needed an algorithm that could tell me when it was dark out for all intents and purposes.
 I found Mike’s code, and modified it a bit to be a library that can be used again and again.

 Since then, I have updated it a bit to do some more work.
 It will calculate the Moon position generically.
 It also with version 1.1.0 calculate other sunrise/sunset times depending on your needs